willmillar/willmillar.github.io/_posts/2013-06-25-aea-karen-mcgrane.md

 ---
 layout: post
+category: blog
 title: "Notes: &ldquo;The Mobile Content Mandate&rdquo; with Karen McGrane"
 permalink: aea-goodwin
-category: blog
 ---

 Karen McGrane, author of [*Content Strategy for Mobile*](http://www.abookapart.com/products/content-strategy-for-mobile) on why **"there's no such thing as 'how to write for mobile.'
 There's just good writing."**

-*From her talk "The Mobile Content Mandate" at An Event Apart Boston 2013*
+ <p class="byline">From her talk "The Mobile Content Mandate" at An Event Apart Boston 2013</p>

 <!--more-->